 If you’re not finding the time to cleanse and moisturize, use cleansing, disposable alcohol-free wipes and an all-in-one moisturizer, which can take less than a minute, total!

 Don’t forget about the baby when you’re thinking Skin Care and Sun Protection: Caring for your Infant’s Skin

 We didn’t think you would, but baby’s skin should be cared for, too.
-Until they begin crawling, baths aren’t necessary given to infants more than twice a week.
+Until they begin crawling, baths aren’t necessarily given to infants more than twice a week.

-- Sponge baths, using a very mild cleanser that won’t dry out your baby’s skin, are often used around the mouth, skin folds and even diaper area.
+- Sponge baths, using a very mild cleanser that won’t dry out your baby’s skin.
+This is especially vital around the mouth, skin folds and even diaper area.

-- While most dermatologists don’t recommend sunscreen until 6 months, make sure baby is protected from the sun with clothing, hats, and stroller covers.
+- Most dermatologists don’t recommend sunscreen until 6 months.
+Make sure the baby is protected from the sun with clothing, hats, and stroller covers.